Animation in Australia

 Animation industry representation

-A group under the banner of the Australian Directors' Guild is calling for formal representation of animators within Screen Australia.
+Since 2004, the Screen Producers Association of Australia has promoted its Animation & New Media Division.
+In 2008 a group under the banner of the Australian Directors' Guild called for formal representation of animators within Screen Australia.
 One of the primary aims of the group is to see an animation project officer appointed by Screen Australia.
 Other aims include redefining the role of the producer in animation, increasing the number of screens and other viewing platforms for Australian animation and increasing recognition of the role of animation in all film genres.
-(Source: Inside film #113, September 2008)

 Listen, look and play